LavaMoat/LavaMoat/packages/webpack/README.md

 - [SES lockdown][] must be added to the page without any bundling or transforming for any security guarantees to be sustained.
   - The plugin is attempting to add it as an asset to the compilation for the sake of Developer Experience. `.js` extension is omitted to prevent minification.
   - Optionally lockdown can be inlined into the bundle files.
-You need to match the scripts that get to load as the first script on the page to apply lockdown only once when inlined.
+You need to declare which of the output files to inline lockdown runtime code to.
+These need to be the first file of the bundle that get loaded on the page.
     When you have a single bundle, you just configure a regex with one unique file name or a `.*`.
 It gets more complex with builds for multiple pages.
 The plugin doesn't attempt to guess where to inline lockdown.
+    e.g. If you have 2 entries `user.js` and `admin.js` and a set up to suffix resulting bundles with commit id, you can use `/user\.[a-f0-9]+\.js|admin\.[a-f0-9]+\.js/` to match the files.
 - Each javascript module resulting from the webpack build is scoped to its package's policy

 ## Threat Model